lucamuscat/dissertation/write_up/lit_review.md

 > in one cache line.
 Modified data sharing causes L2 cache misses.
 When it happens unintentionally (aka
 > false sharing) it usually causes demand misses that have high penalty.
 When false sharing is removed
 > code performance can dramatically improve.

+# PAPI performance measurement library.

+# Art of Multiprocessor Programming - Herlihy
+* A text book that helps with obtaining a fundemental understanding of the theoretical and practical side of parallel programming.

+# The Performance of Spin Lock Alternatives for Shared-Memory MultiProcessors - [@anderson1990performance]
+This paper examines if efficient algorithms for spin locks exist given hardware support for atomic instructions.
+Anderson shows that the simple approaches to spin locks have poor performance due to amount of bandwidth consumed in communication channels.

+Andreson's benchmark simulates the performance of an application with a small critical section which shows spin lock latency and performance for small and large amounts of contention.
+Anderson also notes that similar results have been measured using a fixed delay between lock accesses.

+# Is Parallel Programming Hard, And, If So, What Can You Do About It?
+This book focuses on shared-memory programming with an emphasis on low level software, such as OS kernels and low-level libraries.
+The topics covered in this book range from the use of POSIX threads and locks all the way to advanced synchronization techniques, such as non-blocking synchronization, memory barriers, and so on.